TheEaterr/nixos-config/README.md

 darkAccent = "peach";
 ```

-Live switching 🕹 between light and dark mode can be done by using the `toggle-theme` shell command, by pressing `SUPER + N` or by using the button in the waybar.
+Live switching 🕹 between light and dark mode can be done by using the `toggle-theme` shell command, by pressing `SUPER + N` or by using the button in the `waybar`.
 Reloading can also be synced in remote hosts 🌐 using the alias `tssh` (instead of `ssh`), which will switch the mode in the remote host to the one used locally.

 ## 🤫 Secrets